Home / Career Guides / Accountant

 Step 3: Seek professional certification

 Becoming certified can greatly enhance your job prospects and credibility.
-The Certified Public Accountant (CPA) designation is the most common certification, which requires passing the Uniform CPA Examination and meeting education and work experience requirements.
+The most common certification is the Certified Public Accountant (CPA) designation, which requires passing the Uniform CPA Examination and meeting education and work experience requirements.

 Step 4: Consider a master’s degree

-For some job roles or to increase job prospects, you might want to consider earning a master’s degree in accounting.
-It usually focuses on more advanced accounting concepts and can often meet the 150 semester hours required to study for the CPA exam in many states.
+To increase job prospects, you might want to consider earning a master’s in accounting.
+It usually focuses on more advanced concepts and can often meet the 150 semester hours required to study for the CPA exam in many states.

 Step 5: Stay updated on industry regulations